Underrated Marvel Comics: See Timely Results

 • Korvac Quest, a sequel to the Korvac Saga is a crossover event nobody really remembers.
 Is it the sequelitis?

-• Dakota North is a title that a few people bring up for how down-to-earth this stylish detective is; enough to bounce off Spider-Man and Daredevil anyway.
+• Dakota North is a title that a few people bring up for the down-to-earth nature of this stylish detective.
+This character is engaging enough to bounce off Spider-Man and Daredevil anyway.

 • Louise Simonson certainly has no shortage of ideas.
 Spellbound follows a young woman on the crux of big decisions that put strains on her and her family.
 When a fan follows this story up, you know this is an underrated Marvel Comics character.

 • J2 (Juggernaut Jr.) is one of the few series from the MC2 universe to be fondly remembered with Spider-Girl.
-Unlike his co-stars, Zane Yama follows the tried and true formula of coming-of-age where despite the great power, having the courage to overcome your shortcomings is what makes a real hero.
+Unlike his co-stars, Zane Yama follows the tried and true formula of coming-of-age.
+Even though he has great power, having the courage to overcome your shortcomings is what makes a real hero.

 • Slingers is a cult classic about how Spider-Man’s example inspires people.
 If fans ever want a group to relate to in Marvel comics, this is the place to start.

 • D.P.7 is a series by the original Squadron Supreme’s Mark Gruenwald.
-Out of all of the material from the New Universe project, this series stands out the best with its lively cast.
+Out of all of the material from the New Universe project, this series stands out.
+Thank to its lively cast.

 • Marvel Boy is a piece by Grant Morrison where power fantasies are at their most absurd.
 Because with Nohh-Var, encounters with surreal beings like a living corporation you can punch feels great.

-• Complete with a followup a year later where the consequences come forward.
+• There’s even a followup where the consequences come out.
 Because, sometimes self-discovery can be a traumatizing experience.

 • Powerless is a What If?
 Story that as the title suggests has three characters without their superpowers.
 Despite this, they still try what they can to be heroes in their own ways.